spinsphotonics/.github/profile/README.md

 # Welcome to [SPINS Photonics](https://spinswaitlist.netlify.app/) 💫

-Hi there! 👋 We're launching at SPIE Photonics West 2025.
+Hi there! 👋 We're building the fastest FDTD solver tailored for inverse design, launching at SPIE Photonics West 2025 in January.

 ### Click [here](https://spinswaitlist.netlify.app/) to join our waitlist!
 Or reach out to us anytime at explore@spinsphotonics.com.